 Documentation provided to the IESC must contain the most comprehensive information possible and include all relevant data.
-Examples include, but are not limited to, historical water quality data to demonstrate compliance with existing conditions, bore logs to support geological conceptualisations, and results of pump tests to support model parameterisation.
+For example, this could include historical water quality data to demonstrate compliance with existing conditions, bore logs to support geological conceptualisations, and results of pump tests to support model parameterisation.
 This is particularly relevant for existing mines undergoing modification/extension or in regions where there are abundant historical data.